-Electing to take the course for Pass/Fail will not compromise a student's eligibility for committee support.
-Students who elect to take this course Pass/Fail are advised that their advisor will verify that they performed at the C grade level or better before permitting them to take Calculus I. No student will be eligible to take Calculus I until he or she is eligible to receive at least a C in MATH W1003 College Algebra and Analytic Geometry.
+Students enrolled in MATH W1003 College Algebra and Analytic Geometry may take the course either for a letter grade or for a P/F grade.
+Students who elect to take this course Pass/Fail are advised that their advisor will verify that they performed at the C grade level or better.
+No student will be eligible to take Calculus I until he or she is eligible to receive at least a C in MATH W1003 College Algebra and Analytic Geometry.